Social Media Style Guide Examples: Boost Your Brand

 How long should a social media style guide be?

 Effective style guides range from 10 to 50 pages depending on organizational complexity.
-Focus on usability over comprehensiveness—a concise guide team members actually reference is more valuable than an exhaustive document no one reads.
-Include only guidelines that address real content creation challenges.
+Focus on usability over comprehensiveness — a concise guide team members actually reference is more valuable than an exhaustive document no one reads.
+Include only guidelines that address real content creation challenges your team faces.

 How often should we update our social media style guide?